onap/integration/docs/docs_CCVPN.rst

 b) Replace uuid of available files with what existing in SDC.
 c) Put available csar files in UUI local path (/home/uui).

-4) SO-1248.
-Csar needs to be manually placed into the bpmn corresponding directory
+4) SO docker branch 1.3.5 has fixes for the issues 1SO-1248.

 After SDC distribution success, copy all csar files from so-sdc-controller:
     connect to so-sdc-controller( eg: kubectl.exe exec -it -n onap dev-so-so-sdc-controller-77df99bbc9-stqdz /bin/sh )